SeanKilleen/seankilleen.github.io/_posts/2020-02-15-installing-building-jekyll-github-pages-blogs-with-ruby-on-windows.md

   - wsl
 date: '2020-02-15 10:32 -0500'
 ---
-Wanted to write up these quick steps as I took the time to get my blog up and running on my new laptop.
+I wanted to write up these quick steps as I took the time to get my blog up and running on my new laptop.

 Today, we'll explore two ways of doing this -- the Windows way for those of you who like working via Windows, and the WSL way.
 I like having both set up so that I can use whatever suits me.